The Boys (TV series): Premise

 In the third season, one year after the Stormfront scandal, The Boys work for Victoria Neuman (Claudia Doumit)'s Bureau of Superhero Affairs to apprehend problematic Supes, having been at peace with The Seven; Butcher and Homelander itch to turn this peace and quiet into "blood and bone".
 When The Boys learn of a mysterious anti-Supe weapon, it sends them crashing into The Seven, starting a war and chasing the legend of the premier superhero: Soldier Boy (Jensen Ackles).

 In the fourth season, six months after Soldier Boy's defeat, The Boys work with the CIA to assassinate Neuman in an effort to stop her from taking over the government.
-Concurrently, Neuman is under the muscly thumb of Homelander, who is consolidating his power.
-Butcher, with only months to live, has lost Becca's son and his position as leader of The Boys; the rest of the team is fed up with his lies.
-With the stakes higher than ever, they have to find a way to work together and save the world before it's too late.
+Concurrently, Neuman is under the control of Homelander, who is consolidating his power with help from Sister Sage (Susan Heyward), a supe known as the smartest person in the world.
+Butcher, with only months to live, has lost Becca's and Homelander's son Ryan (Cameron Crovetti) and his position as leader of The Boys; the rest of the team is fed up with his lies.
+With the stakes higher than ever, they have to find a way to work together and stop Neuman before it is too late.

+In the fifth and final season, The Boys and Butcher, who possess a virus capable of killing all Supes in the world, join forces one last time to try to end Homelander's reign, who now threatens to become immortal and immune to the virus with the discovery of V1, the first version of Compound V.